 Beyond support, messaging is also making headway in commerce, finance, healthcare, and education, and figures across those industries are leveraging channels people are already using.
 Conversations on social messaging channels can help brands establish relationships with their customers.
-Numerous travel and hospitality brands are using messaging during the booking process as well as to create conversational concierge services that address queries and requests from in-stay hotel guests.
-Retailers are offering personalized recommendations through messaging app-based personal shoppers, who build relationships with clients as they shop.
+Numerous travel and hospitality brands are using messaging during the booking process as well as to create conversational concierge services which address queries and requests from in-stay hotel guests.
+Retailers are offering personalised recommendations through messaging app-based personal shoppers, who build relationships with clients as they shop.
 Even banks are using chatbots to dole out sassy financial advice to millennials, reaching out proactively to highlight spending activity.
-These conversations allow brands to express themselves in an approachable, humanlike way—and consumers are acclimating to the personalization and convenience.
+These conversations allow brands to express themselves in an approachable, humanlike way—and consumers are getting used to the personalisation and convenience.

 What does it mean for businesses?

-Messaging makes it easy to offer personalized and convenient support at scale, while exploring the rich capabilities of channels to create unique conversational experiences.
-Modern messaging software for businesses also supports integrations for analytics, chatbots, and payments.
+Messaging makes it easy to offer personalised, convenient support at scale, while exploring the rich capabilities of channels to create unique conversational experiences.
+Modern messaging software for businesses also supports integrations for analytics, chatbots and payments.
 And crucially, businesses can now retain these conversations with their full context in order to inform future customer interactions.

-Of course, messaging shouldn’t be the end of the road for customer experience.
+Of course, messaging should not be the end of the road for customer experience.
 What is truly important for businesses is to make themselves available where their customers are, on every channel.
-The promise of an omnichannel support strategy is that choice, convenience, and accessibility provide the best customer experience—whether that means self-service, calling, email, live chat, or messaging.
+The promise of an omnichannel support strategy is that choice, convenience and accessibility provide the best customer experience—whether that means self-service, phoning, email, live chat or messaging.